llvm/llvm-project/clang/docs/BoundsSafety.rst

 approaches to reduce the adoption burden while maintaining the ABI.
 In this model, local variables of pointer type are implicitly treated as wide pointers, allowing them to carry bounds information without requiring explicit bounds annotations.
-This approach does not impact the ABI, as local variables are hidden from the ABI.
-Pointers associated with any other variables are treated as single object pointers (i.e., ``__single``), ensuring that they always have the tightest bounds by default and offering a strong bounds safety guarantee.
+Please note that this approach doesn't apply to function parameters which are considered ABI-visible.
+As local variables are typically hidden from the ABI, this approach has a marginal impact on it.
+In addition, ``-fbounds-safety`` employs compile-time restrictions to prevent implicit wide pointers from silently breaking the ABI (see `ABI implications of default bounds annotations`_).
+Pointers associated with any other variables, including function parameters, are treated as single object pointers (i.e., ``__single``), ensuring that they always have the tightest bounds by default and offering a strong bounds safety guarantee.

 By implementing default bounds annotations based on ABI visibility, a considerable portion of C code can operate without modifications within this